JianhuiShi/Canidae-CREF-analysis/README.md

 ## 1. Introduction

 Canidae-CREF-analysis is a comprehensive and comparative analysis of genome-wide cis-regulatory element frequency (CREF) for five canids: dog, dingo, red fox, dhole, and wolf.

-It provides a systematic framework for analyzing the genome-wide CREF and can be applied to other species.
-The major results are listed as follows:
+### 1.1 Pipeline description

+1. Input the species-specific CREF matrices of five canids.
+2. Perform the robust singular value decomposition (SVD) to stratify each CREF matrix into multiple dual eigen-modules at frequency levels from high to low.
+Each module is comprised of the singular value and the pair of gene- and motif-eigenvectors.
+3. Polarize the gene- and motif-eigenvectors by sorting their loadings.
+4. Evaluate the correlation between the motif-eigenvectors.
+5. Analyze the rotation between motif-eigenvectors by projecting the fourth and fifth motif-eigenvectors of the other four canids onto the 2-D eigenspaces of dogs.
+6. Compute the rank of all motifs according to their loadings in polarized motif-eigenvectors.
+7. Perform the enrichment analysis on the polarized gene-eigenvectors to identify the biological pathways significantly enriched at the two poles.

+### 1.2 Major results

-1. The top three eigen-modules are highly conserved while the fourth and fifth ones underwent a phase transition in dogs.
+1. The top three eigen-modules are highly conserved while a phase transition occurred between the fourth and fifth ones in dogs.

+2. The dogs underwent a rotation in its motif-eigenvectors with reference to the wolf.
+The motif-eigenvectors of dingo and dhole are highly correlated with that of the dog.

+3. Long-term memory, myelination, and cochlear development are significantly enhanced at level four in dogs.

-2. The red fox is closest to the singularity or fusion point that characterizes the phase transition.
+4. The red fox is closest to the singularity or fusion point that characterizes the phase transition onset.

-3. Myelination, long-term memory, and cochlear development are significantly enhanced at level four in dogs.
+**Note**: This pipeline provides a systematic framework for analyzing the genome-wide CREF and is applicable to the comparison between other species.

-## 2. Installation
+## 2. Install

 You can download the codes and data by the command:
 ```bash